gskielian/Share-Your-Data-With-This/README.md

 # Angular-d3-node-mongo-live-website Template

 This is a template site with all the fixings for connecting data to the cloud (later on can just branch or fork into new projects).

-Features include a real-time (as much real time as you need it) graph, that storse it's data on a Mongo db.
+Features include a real-time (as much real time as you need it) graph, that stores its data on a Mongo db.

 Please star the project if you like it : D !